 - If you get a 3 percent raise this year and increase your savings rate by 1 percent, your paychecks will still increase, and your retirement savings will grow faster.

-What 401(k) strategy makes the most sense for you?
+What 401k retirement plan strategy makes the most sense for you?

 An expert financial advisor can help you determine what investment strategy may work best for your unique situation.